ysard/escapy/README.md

 ## Absence of acknowledgements

-Since the 2010s, Epson-Seiko (like so many other brands) no longer publishes language evolutions or advanced technical specifications for their machines.
+Since the 2010s, Epson-Seiko (like so many other brands) tends to no longer publish language evolutions or advanced technical specifications for their machines.
 The brand tends to consider that this is now an industrial secret and none of your business.